200 years of ‘Silent Night’: Singers mark carol’s birthday | WTOP

-NEW YORK (AP) — One of the most famous songs of Christmas was celebrated Tuesday as it approaches its 200th anniversary, with a concert at the New York City church where “Silent Night” is believed…
+"Silent Night," one of the most famous songs of the Christmas season, is being celebrated as it approaches its 200th anniversary.

 NEW YORK (AP) — One of the most famous songs of Christmas was celebrated Tuesday as it approaches its 200th anniversary, with a concert at the New York City church where “Silent Night” is believed to have been sung in the United States for the first time and where a priest was the first to publish an English translation of the Austrian carol.